openharmony/docs/en/application-dev/quick-start/arkts-localstorage.md

     NavDestination() {
       Column() {
         NavigationContentMsgStack()
-        // There is no PropA in the bound LocalStorage instance, and therefore the locally initialized value Hello World is displayed.
+        // If there is no PropB in the bound LocalStorage instance, the locally initialized value Hello World is displayed.
         Text(`${this.PropB}`)
         Button('Next Page', { stateEffect: true, type: ButtonType.Capsule })
           .width('80%')